 The Absaroka Mountains towered above me as I navigated the well-defined road.
 The ride was smile-wide fun with its turns, bumpy terrain and splashy creek crossings.
 For my trip, it was a hard-packed road and never felt sketchy to me.

-The 4×4 road ended 26 miles later and to get to Kirwin I crossed the Wood River via a foot bridge.
+The 4×4 road ended 26 miles later, and to get to Kirwin, I crossed the Wood River via a footbridge.
 Discovered in the late 1800s, the Wood River Mining District was declared in 1891 and included Kirwin.

 Located at 1902 State St., Meeteetsie.
-All-day rides are $389 for up to four people.
+All-day rides are $389 for up to six people.
 Drivers must be 25-years-old.
 Bring water, lunch and snacks for the day.
 Layers are also recommended as the temperatures are cooler in the mountains.

 Cody Firearms Experience